 Throughout the year Acting Technique classes will be taught to the entire group for 4 hours each week.
 In Terms One & Two students will be split into two smaller groups for a 3 hour class each week in storytelling and a 4 hour class each week in Scene Study.
 In term three students will be split into two smaller groups for a 7 hour class each week in Play Study.

-Work outside class and rehearsal will be expected as a norm.
+The Lir Bachelor in Acting (Hons) 20 Work outside class and rehearsal will be expected as a norm.

 Research and background reading will be required at all stages of the course.
 Preparation for acting classes and rehearsals will also be a frequent requirement.